2011

 A self-confessed lover of food that’s been plated well, Siddhi is known for snapping up dishes all around town (and beyond), and starts off with the extremely craving-inducing dessert all the way from C’est ici Brasserie in London.

 Presenting the Evil mud cake with a dark Belgian chocolate center and chamomile ice cream.
-Quite a mouthful.
-She claims it took her mere seconds to devour!

 To this day, when I close my eyes and recall the shocking events from 10 years ago, somehow I’m still at a loss for words.
 Still cannot describe the event.
 Still.